rzn-example-classroom/git-and-github-intro/README.md

 [Learn more about commits here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop).

 ### Pushing, Fetching, and Pulling
-Once you've made changes, you'll need to *push* them to remote repository on GitHub.
+Once you've made changes, you'll need to *push* them to the remote repository on GitHub.
 This is how you update the remote repo so that your teammates or instructor can view your changes.

 Before you can push any changes, GitHub Desktop will *fetch* updates from the remote repository.
 This tells Git if changes have been made to the remote version since you last fetched.
 If there are changes, you must *pull* them and update your local copy before pushing your changes.
 If the changes on the remote conflict with your changes, you'll have to resolve them - this is known as a *merge conflict*.
 More details on that soon.